jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.10 ElevRelativeToWatershedMinMax

-Calculates the elevation of a location relative to the minimum and maximum elevations in a watershed..
+Calculates the elevation of a location relative to the minimum and maximum elevations in a watershed.

 *Parameters*: